Goal & motivation

 Completing a task

-Send code reviews to owners of the directories with the component definitions that you're changing, and to people listed below who volunteered to help with these migrations:
+Send code reviews to owners of the directories with the component definitions that you're changing, and to one of the people listed below:

 - 504575: [http-client] Migrate to Components v2